dfitrado/dfitrado/README.md

 ## Hi there, I'm Donny 👋

-### I'm a Computer Science Student!
+### I'm a Forensic Technology and Discover Services Associate!

-- 🌱 I'm currently learning Data Science at Career Semester
+- 🌱 I'm a FTDS Associate at EY
 - 👯 I’m looking to collaborate with other programmers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - 🔭 How to reach me: donny.public@gmail.com